Blazar

 Anastasiia got her master's degree at University of Kiev.
 She worked on simulations for IceCube-Gen2 and spend an extended period at DESY Zeuthen working with Markus Ackermann.
 In October 2021 she started her PhD at RUB where she works on multi-messenger modeling of blazars.

-Paul-Simon Blomenkamp (PhD student, based at RUB)
+Paul-Simon Blomenkamp (PhD student)

 Paul